1889 - 1903

-Henry Herman Unz (1857 - 1905) is the National's credited visionary though its genesis belongs to Franz Xaver Wagner (1837 - 1907) who, in 1885, patented this typewriter's curved three-row, double-shift keyboard (patent no.326,178).
-Unz would expand on Wagner's keyboard design, filing for several patents along the way.
-The culmination would be patent no.400,146, the National typewriter as we know it today.
+Henry Herman Unz (1857 - 1905) is the National's credited visionary though its genesis belongs with Franz Xaver Wagner (1837 - 1907) who, in 1885, patented the typewriter's curved, three-row, double-shift keyboard (patent no.326,178).
+Unz would expand on Wagner's keyboard design and filing for several more patents.
+The culmination of his work was patent no.400,146 which best reflects the National typewriter as we know it today.

-Nationals were produced in Philadelphia, PA.
-The original factory was at 715 - 719 Arch St. It was later moved to the corner of Arch St. and 23rd St. The advertised price for these machines was $60, which was almost half the amount of other blindwriters on the market.
+National typewriter production began in 1889 in Philadelphia, PA.
+The original factory was at 715 - 719 Arch St. but It was later relocated to the corner of Arch St. and 23rd St. At an advertised price of $60, Nationals were almost 40% less than other blindwriters on the market.

 Nationals had a front-upstrike typebar arrangement that could produce 81 characters from 29 keys.
-They had a double-shift mechanism that pivoted the keyboard and type segment back and forth for typing uppercase and figures.
-Furthermore, the keyboard and type segment could be removed quickly and easily to clean or adjust the machine.
-The overall design of this typewriter was very compact.
-For perspective, Smith-Premier blindwriters were about three times larger and heavier.
+They had a double-shift mechanism that pivoted both the keyboard and type segment back and forth.
+Furthermore, the keyboard and type segment could be removed quickly and easily to clean or adjust the machine by simply removing 3 small screws.
+The overall design of this typewriter was also quite compact.
+For perspective, Smith-Premier typewriters were about three times larger and heavier.

 The National Typewriter Co. began transitioning out of 715 - 719 Arch St. in 1893.
 By 1896 all production and all sales were relocated to the building at the corner of 23rd and Arch St. In 1899, the National Typewriter Co. restructured and incorporated under the State of Delaware.
 And finally, in 1903, the company was completely dissolved but there's little evidence of any real production or marketing past 1899.